Deals are always closed by people. No matter how you found each other.

 At the end of the day, being cued-in, plus simple commonsense and courtesy work best.

+It’s not hard to avoid these Networking mistakes, it just needs a little restraint.
 So the next time, you’re at a meeting, don’t just Network.
 Connect!

-Do share your networking experiences- good or bad in the comments below.
+Do share your networking experiences – good or bad – in the comments below.

 Pooja Krishna is an Entrepreneur, Consultant and Mom.
 She has worked both in large corporates and managed startups over the last 20+ years.
 A co-founder of Maroon Oak, she’s also founded Win Thinks, a small business consulting company, and Trading Paces, which educates amateur and pro stock traders.
 She blogs and teaches workshops about Brand Strategy, Social Media & Future ready Career Solutions.
 She loves being a Classroom Mentor and teaching students across the U.S. about Job Skills and Entrepreneurship.
 Read her interview on Huffington Post.